 3. Make Music Your Motivation

 We all have music that moves us into different moods.
-On your way home, as soon as you get home or when you wake up, listen to music that motivates you to train.
+On your way home, as soon as you get home, listen to music that motivates you to train.
 This is something that can be used as a trigger for when you want to be active or even wake up at all in the morning.

 Find a song or make a playlist of songs that get you motivated, this is powerful and can be time consuming, but worth it.
 I find a song that always gets to me with connected memories that motivate me.
 I get to “prove someone/myself(little voice) wrong” and in that moment, I get possessed.